Mohammad Yunus (politician): Political career

-He was elected to the position of the Chief Whip of the Democratic Party in 1921 and remained in the post until 1926.
+He was elected to the position of the Chief Whip of the Democratic Party of Bihar and Orissa in 1921 and remained in the post until 1926.
 He was later elected as a member of the Bihar and Orissa Legislative Council in 1932.
-He presented a proposal for a new constitution to Lords Minto & Chelmsford and Mr. Montague, and many of his ideas found a place in the new Constitution.
-Yunus represented the Bihar Muslim Association and Bihar Landholder's Association as Chief Spokesman before the Simon Commission.
-He formed the Muslim Independent Party in 1936 with the help of Maulana Abul Mohasin Sajjad (Founder of Imarat-e- Sharia, Bihar) and became its founding President.
+He presented a proposal for a new constitution to Viceroy Chelmsford and Edwin Montagu, the Secretary of State for India that would be included within the Montagu–Chelmsford Reforms.

+Yunus represented the Bihar Muslim Association and Bihar Landholder's Association as Chief Spokesman before the 1928 Simon Commission.
+He formed the Muslim Independent Party in 1936 along with Abul Mahasin Muhammad Sajjad to represent Muslims disillusioned with the Muslim League and the Congress.